Law of Guernsey: Acts of Parliament

 Since 1967, when the United Kingdom applied for membership of the European Economic Community, the UK made it plain that certain laws passed by European Union bodies would apply to Guernsey, through the United Kingdom connection.
 Negotiations on terms were concluded in 1971 resulting in the European Communities (Bailiwick of Guernsey) Law, 1973 allowing EU regulations to have immediate effect in Guernsey.
 Additional effects on Guernsey followed the Treaty of Maastricht,1992, the Treaty of Amsterdam,1997, the Treaty of Nice, 2001 and the Treaty of Lisbon, 2004.
 Amongst other matters, the Bailiwick has fiscal autonomy, but has accepted European human rights in 1971.

 Whilst it is a strong constitutional convention that the UK does not normally legislate for the Crown Dependencies without the explicit consent of their Governments, in law it does have the power to do so.
 This may be done in two ways.
 Historically, Acts of Parliament might have been expressed to extend to the Channel Islands and the Isle of Man on the face of the Act, but nowadays the practice would be to provide that the UK Government can extend the provisions of an Act to the Channel Islands (and the Isle of Man) by Order-in-Council or by ministerial order.
-(There is only one example of the British Parliament legislating for a Crown Dependency in modern times (i.e. since the Statute of Westminster) which was the imposition by the Wilson Government of the Marine, &c., Broadcasting (Offences) Act 1967 (a UK Act) to the Isle of Man and its incorporation to Manx Law without the consent of Tynwald (the Isle of Man's Parliament).
+(There is only one example of the British Parliament legislating for a Crown Dependency in modern times (i.e. since the Statute of Westminster) which was the imposition by the Wilson Government of the Marine Broadcasting Offences Act 1967 (a UK Act) to the Isle of Man and its incorporation to Manx Law without the consent of Tynwald (the Isle of Man's Parliament).
 It would seem this power quite likely exists in the case of Guernsey similarly, but it has never been tested.

-History of Guernsey law
+History

 The original laws have origins in Roman Law, a uniform law, which spread by way of naturalisation in the immense empire.
 With the decline of the empire, Frankish Law being applied by the 9th century.
 The arrival of Viking invaders in the 10th century brought out law based more on custom.

 Custom is a source of law in the Guernsey legal system.
 It can be described as "the product of generally accepted usage and practice.”
 Many rules of customary law have crystallised to such an extent through repeated acknowledgment that they are accepted as law, almost without argument.